Kong/docs.konghq.com/app/docs/0.13.x/configuration.md

 ##### **admin_ssl_cert**

-If `admin_ssl` is enabled, the absolute path to the SSL certificate for the `admin_listen_ssl` address.
-If none is specified and `admin_ssl` is enabled, Kong will generate a default certificate and key.
+The absolute path to the SSL certificate for `admin_listen` values with SSL enabled.

 Default: none